ChromaticHQ/recurly/README.txt

   "https://example.com/recurly/listener/QVDtH2CR".
 Use an HTTPS URL if available.
 Take this full URL and paste it into the Recurly.com setttings for "Push Notifications".
+- After you have set up the desired plans in Recurly, on your Drupal site visit admin/config/services/recurly/subscription-plans and enable the desired plans.

 By default, the Recurly module will provide built-in pages for managing subscriptions on a one-subscription-per-user basis.
 You may also enable the